berk420/StockPredictionApplication/README.md

 # Some information about whole project
 - Architecture are Three-Tier Architecture
+- Presentation Layer: StockAnalysis
-- Presentation Layer: StockAnalysis, Application Layer: StockAPI , Data Layer : StockDataCollector
+- Application Layer: StockAPI
+- Data Layer : PostgreSQL (you can fill db with StockDataCollector)
 - The development model is Git Flow
 - Database managment system: PostgreSQL